1987 Pan American Games: Organization

 The city of Indianapolis created an organizing committee called Pan American Ten/Indianapolis (PAX/I).
 It had eighteen operating divisions, 300 paid staff, and 37,000 volunteers.

 Symbols

 The logo of the 1987 Pan Am Games consisted of five stylized X's, the Roman numeral for ten.
 Designed by Michael Hayes of the JMH Corporation in Indianapolis, the seven colors represented the wildlife and flags of western hemisphere countries.
 The mascot was Amigo, a green parrot, designed by Jerry Reynolds of Perennial Pictures in Indianapolis.
-He represented friendliness and festivity.
+Amigo represented friendliness and festivity.
 The official music of the X Pan American Games was Pan American Fanfare by Lalo Schifrin.

 Broadcasting rights

 The rights for the 1987 games were won by CBS with a bid of $4,000,000, and Brent Musburger hosted.
 CBS aired 26 hours of coverage, all on weekend afternoons, including live coverage of the Opening Ceremony from the Indianapolis Motor Speedway.
 Additionally, CBS provided the world feed.
 Because these games were first since the Cuban Revolution in which Cuban athletes were competing in the United States, the ratings were boosted by their participation, providing a United States-Cuba showdown in many events.